Levi-Armstrong/rep-ros-i/rep-ixxxx.rst

 Like other network protocols, the ROS-Industrial Simple Message protocol [#simple_message]_ defines a set of message structures to allow senders and receivers to exchange information in a structured and consistent way.
 In order to be able to provide generic implementations of the Simple Message protocol (de)serialisation libraries, to avoid potential incompatibility between clients and servers and to assist developers in implementing new drivers, a central registry of defined message identifiers, their structures and their semantics is essential.
 Identifiers are documented in *Assigned Message Identifiers for the Simple Message Protocol* [#REP-I0004]_.
 Message structures and their semantics are described in this document.

 This document provides the normative reference for all messages that are part of the *standard set*, and are thus supported by the generic clients in the ``industrial_robot_client`` package.
-Vendor specific and messages in any of the *freely assignable* ranges are not described.
+Vendor specific and messages in any of the *freely assignable* ranges are not included in this document.

 Definitions